 While crime often harms direct victims, it also tears at the fabric of society and results in a breach of community trust.
 The person responsible for a crime must be held accountable for the harm caused, and the public must be protected.
 When someone is convicted of a crime, a just penalty should take into account the nature of the offense and the extent of harm caused.
 Alternatives to incarceration should be prioritized and the use of imprisonment limited to instances where proportionality and safety concerns require incapacitation.

-If incarceration is required, an indeterminate sentence that offers parole, earned time credits, and good time credits in a complementary manner best serves the punitive goals of incarceration, while cultivating rehabilitation and providing a pathway to earn back community trust.
+If incarceration is required, an indeterminate sentence that offers parole, earned time credits, and good time credits in a complementary manner can best serve the punitive goals of incarceration, while cultivating rehabilitation and providing a pathway to earn back community trust.
 Victims should have assurance that a set term of incarceration will be served before parole or other release incentives become available.
 Victims must also receive clear communication at sentencing regarding the earliest possible release date and notification when the release date approaches.

 Release incentives should be available for at least 50% of the court-imposed sentence.
 This period may begin with discretionary parole eligibility, but good time credits and earned time credits should be available to accrue during a portion of this parole-eligible period.
 This process both offers hope to men and women behind bars and instills an expectation that making amends and earning back community trust are foundational to accountability.[xx]
 The same percentage of time served prior to eligibility for release incentive programs should apply regardless of offense type or classification.
 This affirms that consideration of the nature of the offense is reserved to the sentencing judge, while preserving the distinct purpose of parole’s focus on rehabilitation and reentry readiness.